Neil Taylor (footballer): Coaching career

 In March 2023, Taylor was appointed assistant to Wales under-21 manager Matt Jones.

 On 1 September 2023, Taylor was appointed First Team Manager of UAE First Division side Gulf United FC.
 The team is a private club who achieved back-to-back promotions from the UAE Second Division and UAE Third Division across the past two seasons.
-The club confirmed that Neil "will remain in his role as assistant coach with the Wales U21's National Team on international breaks throughout the season".
+The club confirmed that he "will remain in his role as assistant coach with the Wales U21's National Team on international breaks throughout the season".
 In May 2024, he was one of twenty candidates to be issued a UEFA Pro Licence by the Football Association of Wales after completing a two-year course.

 On 25 August 2024, Taylor departed Gulf United after one season in charge.
+In September 2026 Taylor replaced Chris Gunter as Wales under-18 manager.

 Personal life

 Taylor was born in St Asaph, Denbighshire, and brought up in nearby Ruthin, where he attended Ysgol Brynhyfryd.
 He is of mixed Welsh-Bengali descent; his mother, Shibani Chakraborty, is an Indian Bengali from Kolkata, while his father, John Taylor, is Welsh.
 While playing for Swansea he lived with his wife Genna and their two children in Killay, Swansea.
 In a 2016 spring clean, they donated furniture worth thousands of pounds to be sold by the British Heart Foundation.
 Taylor travels to India to promote football, and has said that due to his name, the population are surprised to learn of his ancestry.
-Taylor became president of Ruthin Town F.C. in 2016.
+Taylor became president of Ruthin Town in 2016.